 Change The Blade

-Changing the clipper blade is a rare event and will only need to be done just once or twice in the lifetime of the clipper.
+Changing the clipper blade is a rare event and may only need to be done just once or twice in the lifetime of the clipper.

-If you follow the steps above, your clipper blade will last you a long time.
+If you follow the maintenance steps above, your clipper blade will last you a long time.

 The best thing to do is buy a spare blade when you buy the clipper.

-It is easy to keep your clipper in good working order if you follow the steps above.
+It is easy to keep your clipper in good working order if you follow the advice above.

-Make it part of your hair cutting routine and you’ll have a trouble-free clipper for years to come.
+Make it part of your hair cutting routine and you’ll have a trouble-free clipper, for many years.

 If you have any comments or questions regarding clipper care and maintenance, please drop them below.